Dasha-debug/final_projekt/README.md

 ## Credits

-Images sourced from various breakfast and café collections, featuring a range of international breakfast options from Cappuccino to Oladushki.
+Few images sourced from various breakfast and café collections, but the rest was taken by me throughout the years which adds authenticity to this Breakfast menu.

 ## Setup